netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

       error-type:     protocol
       error-severity: error

-Additionally, the error-info tag SHOULD contain a otlp-trace-context-error-info structure with relevant details about the error.
+Additionally, the error-info tag MUST contain a otlp-trace-context-error-info structure with relevant details about the error.
 This structure is defined in the module ietf-netconf-otlp-context.yang.
 Example of a badly formated trace